Amy Schneider: Jeopardy! Masters

 In January 2023, ABC announced a new primetime Jeopardy! spinoff, Jeopardy!
-Masters, which brings back Schneider along with Amodio, Buttrey, He, Holzhauer, and Roach in a Champions League-style event.
-It is expected to air within the year.
+Masters, which brought back Schneider along with Amodio, Holzhauer, Sam Buttrey, Andrew He, and Mattea Roach in a Champions League-style event.
+Schneider finished the quarter final round of Jeopardy!
+Masters in 5th place, and was eliminated from the competition.

 Strategy

 Schneider has explained that when she sees a category where she is weak, she gets it "out of the way first.
 That way, if there were any doubles in that category, they would come up when there wasn't as much money to be wagered."
 Later, she described her wagering strategy in a runaway game with little competition: "round up the second place score to the nearest thousand, double it, subtract it from my score, and then subtract another thousand in case I'd messed something up.
 Schneider said that doing crossword puzzles helps her think of words "as both a concept and a collection of letters at the same time".